lumc-pgx/gene-viz/README.md

 Gene Viz
 --------

-A python library for the visualization of gene structure.
+A python library for creating interactive visualizations of gene structure.

 Requirements